Team612/CodeConventions/GitConventions.md

 the repository with curse words.
 Remember that the repository is public and reflects our team in general.

-Swearing cases will be handled on an individual basis, ***but it is preferred members not swear at all***.
+Swearing cases will be handled on an individual basis, ***but it is preferable members not swear at all***.
 This would be a example of swearing in a commit message that *may* be considered acceptable (provided the user didn't commit like this on a regular basis):